Where's Poppa?: Plot

 When a naked Sidney arrives at Gordon's apartment, Louise has already left so, after agreeing to help the next time he needs him, Sidney borrows the gorilla costume and wears it home.
 Soon after, Louise returns and, realizing that this may be his last chance with her, Gordon calls Sidney's apartment to come back to help.
-On his way back across the park, however, a gorilla-suit wearing Sidney runs again into his muggers and they force him to assault a woman in the park, who turns out to be an undercover male police officer.
+On his way back across the park, however, a gorilla-suit wearing Sidney runs again into his muggers and they force him to rape a woman in the park, who turns out to be an undercover male police officer.
 Back at his apartment, Gordon's mother humiliates him in front of Louise at dinner, pulling down his pants and biting his buttocks.
 This causes Louise to flee into a cab, leaving Gordon on the street with his pants still around his ankles.

-A despondent Gordon visits Sidney in jail, who, to both of their surprise, gets off free.
+A despondent Gordon visits Sidney in jail, who explains that "the bad part" of the assault was that it was an undercover officer, but that he hadn't noticed because he was "terribly excited".
+However, to both of their surprise, Sidney gets off free after the raped officer sends Sidney flowers and a card saying "Thank you for a wonderful evening" and asking for his telephone number.
 The next day, Gordon returns to work, but, tired and unfocused, he represents a client in court with utter incompetence.
 During this trial, Louise appears at the back of the courtroom and Gordon leaves abruptly to meet her.
 At the end of his rope, with Louise unable to stand his mother one minute more and threatening to leave Gordon, he returns to his apartment, picks up his mother, packs her luggage, and tells her that they're going to meet Poppa.
-Gordon drives with his mother and Louise to a series of rest homes, some of which take terrible care of their residents but none of which currently have room.
-After eventually finding one that will take his mother, Gordon drops her off at the entrance and presents a random elderly stranger as Poppa.
+Gordon drives with his mother and Louise to a rest home which takes terrible care of their residents but which currently has no room.
+After eventually finding another one that will take his mother, Gordon drops her off at the entrance and presents a random elderly stranger as Poppa.
 Finally free of his mother, Gordon and Louise then drive away joyously.